cncf/tag-security/assessments/projects/open-telemetry/self-assessment.md

 These mechanisms in OpenTelemetry ensure that only authenticated and authorized entities can interact with the system, playing a crucial role in safeguarding against unauthorized access and manipulation.
 In threat modeling, they are key to evaluating the potential risks of system penetration and data breaches.

-**API Security**

-OpenTelemetry's API security involves securing data transmission endpoints against common vulnerabilities.
-This is vital for preventing malicious attacks through these interfaces, making API security a critical element in threat modeling for external interaction risks.

 **Data Integrity Checks**

 Ensuring the integrity of telemetry data in OpenTelemetry is essential for reliable system monitoring and decision-making.
 Data integrity checks are crucial in threat modeling to identify potential manipulation threats and maintain the trustworthiness of operational data.

 **Context Propagation Security**

 In OpenTelemetry, secure context propagation is critical for maintaining trace integrity across services.
+The context in distributed tracing includes information necessary to maintain the trace's continuity as it moves from one service to another.
+This typically includes trace identifiers, span identifiers, and other metadata that links individual service calls to the overarching trace.
+Distributed tracing tracks the journey of a request as it traverses through these microservices, creating a trace that represents the entire flow.
 It's a key defense against trace manipulation, playing an important role in threat modeling, especially in distributed tracing scenarios.

 ### Security Relevant